 Collegiality characterizes the culture of the Department of Surgery at Tufts Medical Center.
-We are the smallest of the university-based residencies in Boston.
-Because of this, we are able to provide individual attention to each of our residents.
-You will never be just another cog in the machine at Tufts MC.
-Our size promotes closer working relationships between residents and faculty and among residents.
-Our non-hierar- chical approach to teamwork and training facilitates communications between resi- dents and faculty and improves the timeliness and quality of patient care and educa- tion.
-At Tufts MC, culture is not something we casually talk about, it is the core of who we are.
+We are the smallest of the university-based residencies in Boston; because of this, we are able to provide individual attention to each of our residents.
+You will never be just another cog in the machine at Tufts Medical Center.
+Our size promotes closer working relationships between residents and faculty.
+Our non-hierarchical approach to teamwork and training facilitates communications between residents and faculty, while also improving the timeliness, and quality of patient care and education.
+At Tufts Medical Center, culture is not something we casually talk about, it is the core of who we are.

-We have recently overhauled our resident selection process to make it more holistic.
-We are amongst the first surgical residency programs in the country and the first in New England to use SurgWise.
-This innovative platform creates customized struc- tured selection criteria as well as standardized interview questions and interview evaluation techniques.
-Through this system we hope to de-emphasize grades and board scores and re-emphasize character, motivation, and "fit" (competency and value alignment) for our program.
-If you pass our minimum application criteria, you will receive via email an assessment designed to evaluate alignment with our expec- tations and values.
+In order to insure a more holistic approach to resident selection, we utilize SurgWise This innovative platform creates customized structured selection criteria as well as standardized interview questions and interview evaluation techniques.
+Through this system we hope to de-emphasize grades and board scores and emphasize character, motivation, and "fit" (competency and value alignment) for our program.
+If you pass our minimum application criteria, you will receive via email an assessment survey designed to evaluate alignment with our expectations and values.
 Those deemed the best potential matches for our program will be invited to interview.
 To ensure receipt of the assessment, please add email@example.com to your safe senders and contacts lists.
-We believe that use of the as- sessment and structured interview will allow us to select those candidates most like- ly to thrive in the Tufts Medical Center Surgery environment.
+We believe that use of the assessment and structured interview will allow us to select those candidates most likely to thrive in the Tufts Medical Center Surgery environment.

-We are proud of the accomplishments of our residents.
-Our 2021 graduating chiefs moved on to fellowships in breast oncology at Memorial Sloan Kettering Cancer Center, in critical care, trauma, and acute care surgery at Wake Forest University, and in Plastic Surgery at The University of Illinois, Chicago.
-These fellowships are typical of those pursued by our graduates over the past 20 years
+We are proud of the accomplishments of our residents!
+Our 2023 graduating chiefs moved on to fellowships in pediatric surgery at Toronto Sick Children's Hospital, as well as plastic surgery at Massachusetts General Hospital and Beth Israel Lahey Health.
+These fellowships are typical of those pursued by our graduates over the past 20 years.